DeadmanXXXII/Poison/README.md

 Description: This file is a Proof-of-Concept for a CSV Injection (Formula Injection) vulnerability.
 It contains specially crafted spreadsheet formulas designed to demonstrate two potential attack vectors:

-Data Exfiltration/External Interaction: The =HYPERLINK formula attempts to force an outbound HTTP/S request to a controlled external server (https://deadmanxxxii.requestcatcher.com/log).
+Data Exfiltration/External Interaction: The =HYPERLINK formula attempts to force an outbound HTTP/S request to a controlled external server (https://deadmanxxxii.requestcatcher.com/ with commands ).
 This proves that arbitrary external connections can be initiated from the victim's spreadsheet, allowing for potential data exfiltration or redirection to phishing sites.
 Web Service Interaction: The =WEBSERVICE formula attempts to fetch data from an external URL, similarly confirming external connectivity and potential data leakage or interaction with attacker-controlled web services.

 ### File: malicious.csv